bomonike/bomonike.github.io/ai-glossary.md

 * Foundation models | AI models with broad capabilities that can be adapted to create more specialized models or tools for specific use cases.

 * GAN = Generative Adversarial Network | A type of generative model that includes two neural networks: generator and discriminator.
 The generator is trained on vast data sets to create samples like text and images.
 The discriminator tries to distinguish whether the sample is real or fake.
+* Generative AI | AI models capable of generating new content, such as images, music, or text, based on patterns learned from existing data.
 * Generative AI models | Models that can understand the context of input content to generate new content.
 In general, they are used for automated content creation and interactive communication.
 * GPT = Generative Pre-trained Transformer | A series of large language models developed by OpenAI designed to understand language by leveraging a combination of two concepts: Training and transformers.
 * Google flan | An encoder-decoder foundation model based on the T5 architecture.